stowball/hucssley/hucssley-classes.md

 ## What's in the box?

-Below is a complete list of all the classes in Hucssley by default and their individual configurations.
-You'll see that some classes reference the same variables, to make customizing them to your specific project easier.
+Below is a complete list of all the classes in Hucssley by default, and their individual configurations.
+You'll see that some classes reference the same variables, to make customising them to your specific project easier.

 *Note: Classes map 1:1 to with CSS properties unless otherwise specified.*